MB-29/order-book/Simulation.md

-# Get started
+# Run a simulation

 ## Requirements
 * Python 3
-* Modules numpy and matpolotlib
+* Modules numpy and matplotlib

 ## Structure of the code